Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 For the NovaCustom NV4x 12th Gen, Heads-based variant of Dasharo firmware is offered as a Technology Preview Release.

-Please consider to support the project financially by purchasing the [Dasharo Entry Subscription](https://novacustom.com/product/dasharo-entry-subscription/).
+Please consider supporting the project financially by purchasing the [Dasharo Entry Subscription](https://novacustom.com/product/dasharo-entry-subscription/).
-With this subscription, you will get access to the [Transition from Dasharo UEFI to Heads variant](#transition-from-dasharo-uefi-to-heads-variant) feature in Dasharo Tools Suite and support from Dasharo directly via Matrix.
+With this subscription, you get access to the [Transition from Dasharo UEFI to Heads variant](#transition-from-dasharo-uefi-to-heads-variant) feature in Dasharo Tools Suite and support from Dasharo directly via Matrix.
 The subscription is not automatically renewed.